Lamden/docs/docs/wallet/installation.md

 **This is the only official wallet from Lamden**

-The extention is created for and tested in <u>[Chrome Browser](https://www.google.ca/chrome)</u>.
-If can work in other chromium based broswers, but **install at own risk**.
+The Extension is created for and tested in the <u>[Chrome Browser](https://www.google.ca/chrome)</u>.
+It may work in other Chromium-based browsers but **install at your own risk**.

 ## Chrome Installation Steps
-1. Click on <u>[HERE](https://chrome.google.com/webstore/detail/lamden-wallet-browser-ext/fhfffofbcgbjjojdnpcfompojdjjhdim)</u> to view the Lamden Wallet in the Chrome Web Store.
+1. Click <u>[HERE](https://chrome.google.com/webstore/detail/lamden-wallet-browser-ext/fhfffofbcgbjjojdnpcfompojdjjhdim)</u> to view the Lamden Wallet in the Chrome Web Store.
 2. Click the `Add to Chrome` button
 3. On the broswer popup click `Add extention`
 4. In the top right hand corner of the Chrome Browser click the `puzzle piece` icon.